-The Vietnamese women’s football team have a big chance to compete at the Tokyo Olympics in 2020 after their rival, North Korea, withdrew from the upcoming third qualifying round of the Games.
+The Vietnamese women’s football team have a big chance to compete at the Tokyo Olympics in 2020 after their rival, the Democratic People’s Republic of Korea (DPRK), withdrew from the upcoming third qualifying round of the Games.

-The teams will play in a round robin format (February 3-9) in South Korea to decide the top two teams from each group for the play-off tournament.
-At the play-off tournament, each team have a home game and an away leg.
-The two best teams to reach the final will be the Asian representatives at the Olympics, together with host Japan.
+Theteams will play in a round robin format in the RoK from February 3-9 to decidethe top two teams from each group for the play-off tournament.
+At the play-offtournament, each team have a home game and an away leg.
+The two best teams toreach the final will be the Asian representatives at the Olympics, togetherwith hosts Japan.

 Asscheduled, Vietnam will play the RoK on February 3 and then face Myanmar onFebruary 9./.VNA